csc-training/hpc-python/docs/mooc/using-compiled-code/using-static-typing.md

     return count
 ~~~

+When comparing the performance of pure Python and Cythonized versions,
-When measuring now the performance, we obtain the following results:
+we obtain the following results:

   - Pure Python:  0.57 s
   - Static type declarations in the kernel: 14 ms